 The Company leases its corporate office under a non-cancelable operating lease agreement expiring in December 2020.
 This lease is guaranteed by a shareholder and an unrelated individual.
 Additionally, the Company leases certain office space under a non-cancelable operating lease agreement which requires the Company to pay a monthly base rental plus its proportionate share of operating expenses.
-This office rental expires in October 2017; however, the Company can renew the lease under two one-year renewal options.
-Rent expense was \$181,782 and \$212,197 for the years ended December 31, 2016 and 2015, respectively.
+This office rental expires in October 2018; however, the Company can renew the lease under a one-year renewal option.
+Rent expense was \$235,392 and \$181,782 for the years ended December 31, 2017 and 2016, respectively.

 The Company's corporate office and office space rentals are subject to scheduled rent increases throughout the terms of the related leases.
-As such, the Company records the related rent expense on a straight-line basis, resulting in a deferred rent liability of \$89,482 and \$89,610 as of December 31, 2016 and 2015, respectively.
+As such, the Company records the related rent expense on a straight-line basis, resulting in a deferred rent liability of \$80,732 and \$89,482 as of December 31, 2017 and 2016, respectively.

-At December 31, 2016, rental commitments for currently occupied space for the fiscal years of 2017 through 2020 are as follows:
+At December 31, 2017, rental commitments for currently occupied space for the fiscal years of 2018 through 2020 are as follows:

 Year Amount

-2017 \$ 189,267

-2018 184,836
+2018 \$ 223,957

-2019 194,015
+2019 224,015

 2020 203,487

-Total \$ 771,605
+Total \$ 651,459

-Note 10.
+Note 11.
 Related Party Transactions

-During the years ended December 31, 2016 and 2015, the Company had a verbal consulting arrangement with Spark Financial Consulting ("Spark"), which is a consulting company owned by an employee and preferred stock controlling shareholder of the Company.
-Spark provides business development services including but not limited to recruiting, targeting and evaluation of potential mergers and acquisitions, finding third party contractors and assisting with related negotiations in exchange for a monthly fee of \$12,000.
+During the years ended December 31, 2017 and 2016, the Company had a verbal consulting arrangement with Spark Financial Consulting ("Spark"), which is a consulting company owned by an employee and preferred stock controlling shareholder of the Company.
+Spark provides business development services including but not limited to recruiting, targeting and evaluation of potential mergers and acquisitions, finding third party contractors and assisting with related negotiations in exchange for a monthly fee of \$16,000 in 2017 and \$12,000 in 2016.
 Additionally, Spark may be entitled to additional fees for additional consulting services.
-During the years ended December 31, 2016 and 2015, the Company paid Spark \$181,106 and \$62,056 respectively.
-The Company had accrued balances payable to Spark on its consolidated balance sheets as of December 31, 2016, and 2015 of \$580 and \$37,686, respectively.
+During the years ended December 31, 2017 and 2016, the Company paid Spark \$220,580 and \$181,106, respectively.
+The Company had accrued balances payable to Spark on its Consolidated Balance Sheets as of December 31, 2017 and 2016 of \$0 and \$580, respectively.